-(a) Any student who in good faith reasonably suspects that a violation of the Code has occurred shall report that suspected violation at the earliest practicable time to the Prosecutor pursuant to the procedures set forth in Subsection 6.1(c).

-- (b) Any other member of the Law School or University community (administration, faculty, or staff) who in good faith reasonably suspects that a violation of the Code has occurred may report that suspected violation to the Prosecutor pursuant to the procedures set forth in Subsection 6.1(c). - (c) The Prosecutor shall provide a form for reporting violations and a separate sheet for the signature of the reporting party.
+- (a) Any student who in good faith reasonably suspects that a violation of the Code has occurred shall report that suspected violation at the earliest practicable time to the Prosecutor pursuant to the procedures set forth in Subsection 6.1(c). - (b) Any other member of the Law School or University community (administration, faculty, or staff) who in good faith reasonably suspects that a violation of the Code has occurred may report that suspected violation to the Prosecutor pursuant to the procedures set forth in Subsection 6.1(c). - (c) The Prosecutor shall provide a form for reporting violations and a separate sheet for the signature of the reporting party.
 The Report of the suspected violation shall contain the name of the suspected violator or, if the violator's name is not known, all relevant identifying information.
 It shall also include a full description of the suspected violation, stating the place, date, and approximate time of occurrence.
-The person reporting the violation shall verify the Report by signing on the separate signature page, and the Prosecutor shall reveal his identity as the reporting party only to the Associate Dean for Academic Affairs except as provided herein at Subsection 6.4(a).
+The person reporting the violation shall verify the Report by signing on the separate signature page, and the Prosecutor shall reveal his or her identity as the reporting party only to the Associate Dean for Academic Affairs except as provided herein at Subsection 6.3(a).

-§6.2 Initial Investigation and Opportunity To Be Heard
+§6.2 Initial Investigation and Opportunity to Be Heard

-- (a) Upon receipt of the Report, the Prosecutor shall first provide a copy of the Report to the Associate Dean for Academic Affairs and then investigate whether there is probable cause to conclude that a violation of the Code has occurred.
-If the Prosecutor determines that there is not probable cause, he shall so advise the reporting party and take no further action on the Report. - (b) If the Prosecutor determines that there is probable cause, he shall provide a copy of the Report (without the signature page) to the suspected violator and afford the suspected violator an opportunity to be heard by him on the matter. - (1) If the suspected violator admits all allegations of the Report, then the procedures for a Sanction Hearing set forth in Section 6.3 shall be followed. - (2) If the suspected violator does not admit all allegations of the Report, the Prosecutor shall make such further inquiry or investigation as he deems appropriate, if any, in order to determine whether there is probable cause to conclude that a violation of the Code has occurred.
-If he determines that there is not probable cause, he shall so advise the suspected violator and the reporting party and take no further action on the Report.
-If he determines that there is probable cause, he shall so advise the suspected violator and the reporting party and follow the procedures for a Hearing on the Merits set forth in Section 6.4.
+- (a) Upon receipt of a Report, the Prosecutor shall first provide a copy of the Report to the Associate Dean for Academic Affairs and then investigate whether there is probable cause to conclude that a violation of the Code has occurred. - (1) The investigation shall be conducted with the highest degree of confidentiality. - (2) The Prosecutor may request specific grades or academic transcripts as necessary to conduct the investigation.
+The Associate Dean for Academic Affairs retains discretion to approve or deny any such request. - (3) The Prosecutor shall inform each potential witness of the need for absolute confidentiality. - (4) If the Prosecutor determines that there is not probable cause, he or she shall so advise the reporting party and promptly close the case.

+- (b) Upon a determination of probable cause, the Prosecutor shall provide a copy of the Report (without the signature page) to the suspected violator and afford the suspected violator an opportunity to be heard by the Prosecutor on the matter. - (1) If the suspected violator admits all allegations of the Report, then the procedures for a Sanction Hearing set forth in Section 6.4 shall be followed. - (2) If the suspected violator does not admit all allegations of the Report, the Prosecutor may reassess the existence of probable cause based on any information provided by the suspected violator.
+If the Prosecutor determines that there is not probable cause, he shall so advise the suspected violator and the reporting party and take no further action on the Report.
+If the Prosecutor determines that there is probable cause, he or she shall so advise the suspected violator and the reporting party and follow the procedures for a Hearing on the Merits set forth in Section 6.3.